Souvagya06/Leetcode_daily/README.md

 ## 🛠 Languages Used

-- Python 🐍
+- Python
-- Java ☕
+- Java
+- C

 ---